 To save time and money, GSK has settled many cases out of court.
 An estimated 50,000 Avandia cases have been settled so far.
 Nearly 5,300 cases that were part of the MDL have been resolved, but half a dozen actions in the MDL remained pending as of August 15, 2017.

 In 2010 alone, the company agreed to pay well over a half-billion dollars in settlements.
 These include:

 GSK settled more than 700 Avandia lawsuits for about $60 million

 The company settled an additional 5,700 lawsuits

 GSK settled 10,000 more at a cost of $460 million

 In early 2011, as the first federal Avandia trials began, GSK agreed to pay a reported $250 million to settle 5,500 claims that Avandia had resulted in death.
 Information about how much money any individual won in a settlement is hard to come by, as settlements often include confidentiality clauses that keep people from sharing details.

 Future Avandia Litigation and Settlements

-In January 2011 the company announced it was setting aside $3.4 billion to pay for future Avandia litigation and settlement costs.
-While GlaxoSmithKline is expected to settle additional lawsuits out of court, the company is not expected to resolve them all.
-As of March 2017 85 cases were still pending, and some may be tried in court.
+Although GSK is expected to settle additional lawsuits out of court, the company is not expected to resolve them all outside of court.
+As of March 2017, 85 cases were still pending, and some may be tried before a jury.

 A few months later GSK came in for more censure when company documents uncovered by The New York Times revealed that in 1999, GSK set out to determine if Avandia was safer for the heart than Actos, a similar medication made by Takeda.
 Not only was Avandia found to be no better than Actos, it was actually riskier.
 But instead of publishing the study’s outcomes, the company covered them up, according to The Times.